The History of Whoo

 Main Ingredients

-In Oriental Medicine, the theory of 5 Periods and 6 Qi (오운육기, 五運六気) describes the influence of seasonal and climatic changes on the health of human beings.
+In Oriental Medicine, the theory of the 5 Periods and 6 Qi (오운육기, 五運六気) explains how seasonal and climatic variations impact human health.
 According to the “Advanced Textbook of Traditional Chinese Medicine and Pharmacology”:

 “Wind, cold, summer-heat, damp, dryness, and fire are the six climatic factors which correspond to normal seasonal changes.
 Normally, they are known as the “Six Qi.” (…).
 The Six Qi normally will not cause diseases.
 However, if and when the Six Qi become abnormal or excessive, as happens in abrupt changes in environmental conditions, and if the body’s resistance is too weak to adapt to these variations, the Six Qi may become the six excesses: pathogenic factors that cause diseases6.”